 Highlands was opened by Tony Blair in 2000, the first PFI school in the country.
-It is set in beautiful grounds and has a modern building in excellent condition.
+It Our values are determination, aspiration, respect and equality (DARE).
+These is set in beautiful grounds and has a modern building in excellent condition.
 Mr McInerney is the third headteacher at Highlands.
 The previous head, Mr Goddard, led the school on a successful journey from 'Satisfactory' in 2007 to 'Outstanding' twice (2011, 2014).
 The school has a strong reputation in the area for high academic standards and high standards of behaviour.